 Zara Anishanslin is a scholar who specializes in doing history through material culture—the “historian with a thing for things.”

 She’s a professor who’s equally passionate about spreading historical knowledge inside the classroom and being a public historian.
 You can find her talking history on podcasts like Ben Franklin’s World and TV shows like the Travel Channel’s Mysteries at the Museum.
-She writes about how the past is relevant to the present for the “Made by History” series at The Washington Post—like the real history of the famous phrase, “a republic, if you can keep it.”
-She’s often a historical and material culture consultant for exhibitions, like the Philadelphia Museum of Art’s recent redo of its early American galleries, and (most impressive to her children) Lin-Manuel Miranda’s Hamilton: The Exhibition.
+She’s written about how the past is relevant to the present for Time and The Washington Post—like the real history of the famous phrase, “a republic, if you can keep it.”
+She’s a historical and material culture consultant for exhibitions, like the Philadelphia Museum of Art’s recent redo of its early American galleries, and (most impressive to her children) Lin-Manuel Miranda’s Hamilton: The Exhibition.